spencerhcheng/holberton-system_engineering-devops/w2/d3/lecture_notes.md

 * `String.prototype.slice(startIndex, endIndex)`
 * `[]` - indexing

-Now with these new tools in our toolkil let's solve this problem.
-(Hint: Don't forget your old tools!)
+Now with these new tools in our toolkit, let's solve this problem.
+Hint: Don't forget your old tools!

 ```js
 /* Write a function capitalize(str) which takes as an argument a string